zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/04-our-first-model-call/article.md

 }
 ```

-- Add a useChat call in the codebase with the following contents:
+- Add a useChat call to the existing chat page in the codebase with the following contents:

 ```ts
 import { useChat } from "@ai-sdk/react";